matchlessNostril/MulMeokNyang/README.md

 - If you press the menu icon on the top right, the drawer will bring up from the right side.
 The features of the drawer are following below.
-- Modify user profile
+- Edit user profile
-- Add, modify, or delete cat profile
+- Add, Edit, or Delete cat profile
-(To modify or delete, the cat selection alert will appear)
+(To Edit or Delete, the cat selection modal will appear)
 - Co-manager
-- Log out
+- Sign Out

 ### 🔟 Co-manager
 <img src="https://github.com/user-attachments/assets/7d2c8e92-90cd-4dbf-b27f-e25b851fc52e" alt="15_CoManager" width="400"/>

 - You can see a list of other users who have been added as co-manager of the current space.
-- If you are the representative manager, you can click the add co-manager button to add a new manager, or you can also delete an existing manager by clicking delete icon.
+- If you are the space owner, you can click the add co-manager button to add a new manager, or you can also delete an existing co-manager by clicking delete icon.